Charan12-prog/CS573-project-template-proposal/README.md

 ## Open Questions

-- I’m happy with how the interactive legend and hover features work, but I still want to explore how to make the transitions smoother and faster.
+- How can I further optimize **transition speed** and **tooltip timing** for smoother feedback?

-- I’d like to test different color palettes to make sure the chart is clear for people with color-vision differences.
+- What are the most accessible **color palettes** for color-blind users?

-- In future updates, I plan to add extra filters like Age or Physical Activity Level to see if they reveal new patterns.
+- Would adding **Age or Activity filters** reveal deeper patterns?

 ## Milestones

-September: Completed initial visualizations (Sleep vs Stress and baseline stacked bar).
+- September: Completed initial visualizations (Sleep vs Stress and baseline stacked bar).
-October: Built interactive versions and refined the design with tooltips and transitions.
+- October: Built interactive versions and refined tooltips and transitions.
-November: Added advanced interactions (hover labels, fading effects, smooth transitions).
+- November: Added advanced interactions (hover labels, fade effects, smooth transitions).
-December: Finalize the project with annotations, deployment, and full portfolio polish.
+- December: Polished visualization with typography and layout enhancements, finalized for presentation and portfolio.